 - Tools and Services.
 As vulnerabilities and DNS problems come to light, DNS-OARC develops publicly available tools and services to assist with highlighting, diagnosing, and remedying such problems.

-During the 2018 OARC Annual General Meeting OARC Members will be electing three seats on the OARC Board of Directors.
+During the 2022 OARC Annual General Meeting OARC Members will be electing two seats on the OARC Board of Directors.
 The seats becoming available are doing so on the following basis:

 OARC 38 is planned as an online and in-person (Philadelphia, PA, USA) hybrid workshop on July 30th and 31st, 2022, after IETF 114 ends in the same venue.
 Registration (for both online and in-person) and accommodation booking is now open. [ Full blog post ]